House prices are unpredictable. But if you're looking to make improvements, some might be more profitable than others. Try these 10 for starters.

 What we do know however is that some changes made to your home will improve its relative value more than others.
-Check out these top 10.
+Try these top 10 for size.

 (Figures are based on a typical three-bedroom family home and, of course, are only a benchmark.
 Planning permission will be required in many cases.)